Smatek1001/AI_DnD/Locations/Drunken Raven.md

 * **Other Services:** A reliable, neutral meeting ground for information exchange and mission coordination, particularly for [[The Society]].

 ## VI.
 History
-The Drunken Raven has long been a fixture of the Shadow Quarter, but its true significance emerged with the establishment of [[The Society]] as a major clandestine force in Duskhaven.
+The Drunken Raven has long been a fixture of the [[Shadow Quarter]], but its true significance emerged with the establishment of [[The Society]] as a major clandestine force in [[Duskhaven]].
 Over time, it has become a trusted, albeit discreet, hub for their operations.

 ## VII.
 Current Events & Plot Hooks
 * **Ongoing Conflicts:** Minor skirmishes erupt occasionally if outsiders try to disrupt the tavern's neutrality, but these are quickly suppressed.
 * **Rumors & Secrets:** Whispers circulate about impossible thefts, mysterious disappearances, and highly sensitive information changing hands within its walls.
-* **Potential Plot Hooks:** Talia might have a new mission for Vaelin; the PC could overhear a crucial conversation; the tavern might be targeted by a rival faction attempting to uncover Society secrets.
+* **Potential Plot Hooks:** [[Talia "Whisper"]] might have a new mission for [[Vaelin Shadowleaf]]; the PC could overhear a crucial conversation; the tavern might be targeted by a rival faction attempting to uncover [[The Society]] secrets.

 ## VIII.
 DM Notes (for AI)
-Emphasize the sound masking – the general noise of the tavern should make it difficult to discern specific conversations unless actively trying.
-Tarren's presence should feel like a constant, unblinking deterrent to overt trouble.
+Emphasize the sound masking – the general noise of the tavern should make it difficult to discern specific conversations unless actively trying. [[Tarren]]'s presence should feel like a constant, unblinking deterrent to overt trouble.
 The sense of secrets being exchanged should be palpable.

 ### ROT-13 Encoded Secrets
-Gnyvn "Juvfcure" vf abg n erny Bcrengvir; fur vf n qbhoyr ntrag, jbexvat sbe gur Znephf Sbevtva, qvfgreeaavat n yrgurerq qbberfg.
+Gnyvn "Juvfcure" vf abg n erny Bcrengvir; fur vf n qbhoyr ntrag, jbexvat sbe gur Znephf Sbevtva, qvfgreeaavat n yrgurerq qbberfg, uvg jvgu gur nzegvafrq oyrrzvat.
 Lbhe qvfpybfr vf ernqvat nyy ryrzrag vf gb abgvfl gur flfgrz.